harveynick/harveynick.github.com/_posts/2013-05-05-the-wheel-weaves-as-the-wheel-wills.markdown

 ![](http://upload.wikimedia.org/wikipedia/en/2/27/A_Memory_of_Light_cover.jpg)

-[^n]: Possibly a minor spoiler: The madness is a result of his own actions.
+[^1]: Possibly a minor spoiler: The madness is a result of his own actions.
 He saved the world, but imperfectly, and in the process damned all male magic users, including himself, to this fate.
 He's an incredibly tragic character, is Lews Therin Telamon.
 The once saviour of the world, but one who has been remembered for thousands of years only as "Lews Therin Kin Slayer".